Audi A6 e-tron Review 2025

 -The Tesla Model 3's starting price.
 Potential consumer confusion between different Audis.

 During a period of unprecedented change within the industry as it and consumers grapple with electric cars, different brands are approaching the challenge in a variety of ways.
-One of the latest to go on sale is the Audi A6 e-tron, signaling a new era in how the upmarket brand labels its models.
+One of the latest to go on sale is the Audi A6 Sportback e-tron, which originally signaled a new era in how the upmarket brand labels its models — until it changed its mind.

-First things first, the fully electric A6 e-tron is an additional model to the range and not a replacement for the existing, combustion-engined Audi A6 ranges, which will continue on sale for the time being.
+First things first, the fully electric A6 e-tron is an additional model to the range and not a replacement for the previous, combustion-engined Audi A6 ranges.
+If anything, the A6 Sportback e-tron is part of a two-pronged strategy to replace the old Audi A4.

 Due to the way EVs have their batteries located under the floor the taller bodywork offered by SUVs makes them the ideal choice for packaging electrical gubbins without compromising passenger space.
 Not everyone wants an SUV, of course, hence more traditional bodystyles are making appearances in electric form.